Seattle SeaTac Airport

 - Movie and Portable Entertainment rentals - InMotion Entertainment offers electronics, accessories, movie and game rentals for your trip or extended stay at the airport.
 Located airside Concourse C. Hours: 6am-10pm

-- Showers - Available in the Delta Airlines SkyClub.
+- Showers - Available in the Delta Airlines SkyClub. [ see Airport Lounges above ]

-- Smoking - There are two areas on airport grounds where smoking is permitted and you going to have a bit of a hike to reach them.
+- Smoking - There are two areas on airport grounds where smoking is permitted but you are going to have a bit of a hike to reach them.
 (1) North end of the Lower Drive (Baggage Claim level), North of door 26, across the small parking lot, adjacent to the stairs that lead to the cruise tent lot (2) South end of the Lower Drive (Baggage Claim level)

 The SleepingInAirports community depends on travellers, like you, to share their airport experiences through airport reviews and survey responses.
 If you had a good or bad experience at Seattle SeaTac Airport, tell us about it!